Alfresco/alfresco-ng2-components/docs/angular-migration/angular-15-to-16.md

 # Migrating from Angular 15 to Angular 16

-This guide will help you migrate your Angular application from version 15 to version 16.
+This guide for migrating ADF from Angular version 15 to version 16.
 Follow these steps to ensure a smooth transition.

 ## 1. Update Nx